Chart Color Schemes

 Denham Court - Bardia is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Denham Court-Bardia is among the most culturally diverse areas in Australia, with 48.0% of its population born overseas and 58.1% speaking a language other than English at home.
-Christianity is the main religion in Denham Court-Bardia, comprising 47.7% of people.
-Hinduism, however, is overrepresented at 16.4%, substantially higher than the Greater Sydney average of 7.5%.
+Christianity is the main religion in Denham Court-Bardia, comprising 47.7% of people there.
+Hinduism makes up 16.4%, which is substantially higher than the Greater Sydney average of 7.5%.

 Frequently Asked Questions - Diversity